apollographql/apollo-link-persisted-queries/README.md

 Thats it!
 Now your client will start sending query signatures instead of the full text resulting in improved network performance!

 #### Options
 The createPersistedQueryLink function takes an optional object with configuration.
-Currently the only supported configutations are a key called `generateHash` which recieves the query and returns the hash, a function to conditionally disabled sending persisted queries on error
+Currently the only supported configutations are a key called `generateHash` which receives the query and returns the hash, a function to conditionally disabled sending persisted queries on error
 - `generateHash`: a function that takes the query document and returns the hash.
 If not provided, `generateHash` defaults to a fast implementation of sha256 + hex digest.
 - `useGETForHashedQueries`: set to `true` to use the HTTP `GET` method when sending the hashed version of queries (but not for mutations). `GET` requests require `apollo-link-http` 1.4.0 or newer, and are not compatible with `apollo-link-batch-http`.
 > If you want to use `GET` for non-mutation queries whether or not they are hashed, pass `useGETForQueries: true` option to `createHttpLink` from `apollo-link-http` instead.
 If you want to use `GET` for all requests, pass `fetchOptions: {method: 'GET'}` to `createHttpLink`.